ZeframLou/RevS-Test/README.md

 RevSTest
 ========

-A test app using RevS for Objective-C
+A test app using RevS for iPhone(You can use the codes in a Mac app too)